Frequently Asked Questions

 The first part is the 13-week group coaching course where you learn along with approximately half a dozen other clients using online videos and documents, but crucially meeting up once a week as a group via video conference to go through any issues and answer all your questions.

-Then there is a further three months of Inner Circle support where we continue to meet up on a weekly basis to smooth through any issues you may have as you start to trade live.
+Then there is a further six months of Inner Circle support where we continue to meet up on a fortnightly basis to smooth through any issues you may have as you start to trade live.
 At this stage, I’ll also introduce some more advanced techniques and cover topics in greater depth if anybody requests this.

 You also get full unlimited support from me every step of the way.